BriannaAmy/WineQuality/README.md

 **Purpose**

-The purpose of the analysis is to determine if the __________ model can accurately predict the quality of a wine based on physiochemical properties, assigning wines a low, average, or high score.
+The purpose of this project is to provide improved wine quality predictions based on physiochemical properties using neural network and random forest models.

 **Dataset**